DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 If we wanted access to our variable we could simply write `myInt;` or any of the other names.
 This will do absolutely nothing though, we need to use this variable for something.\
 Currently myInt stores the value `4`.
 What if we wanted to change that?\
 Pretty simply you can just type `myInt = 5` or whatever or number / equation you wanted.\
 We can even set a variable equal to another variable.
-I'd say the easiest way to think of it is just if you type the name of the variable imagine it being replaced verbatiam with the value.
+The easiest way to think of it is just when you type the name of the variable imagine it being replaced verbatiam with the value.

 ```csharp
 float myNewFloat = 4.56;